 Applicants are encouraged to develop projects that provide speeds of at least 1000/500 Mbps.
-At a minimum, projects receiving funds must be capable of offering last-mile broadband services of at least 100 Mbps download and 20 Mbps upload and 100 ms latency and must propose to offer at least one service tier to mass-market consumers with performance meeting or exceeding this threshold.
-Applicants must propose projects offering 100 Mbps or greater symmetrical speeds when practicable.
-Applicants proposing projects that cannot reliably provide upload speeds of 100 Mbps symmetrical as proposed must identify how their proposed project will be scalable to 100 Mbps symmetrical speeds or greater in the future.
-Such applicants must also describe the reasons why it would not be practicable at the present time to deliver 100 Mbps symmetrical through the proposed project.
+At a minimum, projects receiving implementation funds must be capable of offering last-mile broadband services of at least 100 Mbps download and 20 Mbps upload and 100 ms latency or lower and must propose to offer at least one service tier to mass-market consumers with performance meeting or exceeding this threshold.
+Applicants proposing projects that cannot reliably provide upload speeds of 100 Mbps as proposed must identify how their proposed project will be scalable to a minimum of 100 Mbps symmetrical speeds in the future.
+Such Applicants must also describe the reasons why it would not be practicable at the present time to deliver 100 Mbps symmetrical through the proposed project.